 Aftercare helps partners reconnect emotionally.
 Experiences that involve being seen, watching, or feeling vulnerable can leave lingering emotions once the moment ends.
 Aftercare brings both partners back to a sense of safety, grounding, and mutual care.

-Aftercare does not need to be long or complicated.
+Aftercare doesn't have to be long or complicated to work.
 What matters is acknowledging the shared experience and offering reassurance that connection comes first.

 Aftercare ideas